vyspiansky/minimal-mistakes/_posts/2017-05-15-download-ec2-mysql-dump-to-local-machine.md

 ---
 title: Create MySQL dump on EC2 instance and download it
-categories: [DevOps, Databases]
+categories: [DevOps, MySQL]
-tags: [SSH, MySQL, EC2, scp, Amazon, mysqldump, macOS, terminal]
+tags: [SSH, EC2, scp, Amazon, mysqldump, macOS, terminal]
 ---

 We're going to create a MySQL dump on an EC2 instance, compress and download this file to our local (Mac) machine.